-At UNILOG'2010 I have proposed classical higher-order logic HOL (Church's type theory [1,9]) as a uniform framework for combining logics [2].
+At UNILOG'2010 I have proposed classical higher-order logic HOL (Church's type theory [1,9) as a uniform framework for combining logics [2].
 The main claim has been that many non-classical logics are just natural (embedded) fragments of classical HOL.
 The approach also supports combinations (e.g. fusions) of embedded logics; in particular, bridge rules can be postulated simply as axioms.
 In the UNILOG'2010 presentation the focus has been on combinations of quantified multimodal logics [7] (quantified wrt first-order and propositional variables) and I have claimed that the approach supports automation of both reasoning within and about embedded logics and their combinations with offthe-shelf higher-order automated theorem provers (cf. the experiments in [3]).
 Significant further progress has been made since the UNILOG'2010 event.
 For example, semantic embeddings for propositional and quantified conditional logics have been added [4,5].
 This is particularly interesting since selection function semantics for conditional logics, which is what we have studied, can be seen as a higher-order extension of Kripke semantics for modal logics and cannot be naturally embedded into first-order logic.
 Moreover, important and timely application directions of the approach have been identified.
 Amongst these is the mechanization and automation of expressive ontologies such as SUMO (or Cyc), whose representation languages support combinations of first-order and even higher-order constructs with various modal operators [8].
 Practical effectiveness of the HOL based universal reasoning approach can be evaluated by comparing it with implemented competitor approaches.
 To date, however, there are no such (implemented) systems available.
 Only for first-order monomodal logics, which are not in our primary interest since effective specialist reasoners for these logics can still be comparably easily achieved, some automated provers have meanwhile been implemented.
 A recent evaluation [6] confirms that the HOL based universal reasoning approach, which performed second best in this study, is competitive.
 At UNILOG'2013 I will present and discuss the project progress as sketched above.
 I will also demonstrate our HOL based universal reasoner, which calls various off-the-shelf HOL theorem provers and model finders remotely.
 Moreover, I will outline future directions of this research.

-- P. B. Andrews.
-An Introduction to Mathematical Logic and Type Theory: To Truth Through Proof.
-Kluwer Academic Publishers, second edition, 2002. - C. Benzmüller.
-Simple type theory as framework for combining logics.
-Contest paper at UNILOG'2010.
-Available as arXiv:1004.5500v1.

-- 3. -.
-Combining and automating classical and non-classical logics in classical higher-order logic.
-Ann Math Artif Intell, 62:103-128, 2011. - 4. -, D. Gabbay, V. Genovese, and D. Rispoli.
-Embedding and automating conditional logics in classical higher-order logic.
-Ann Math Artif Intell, 2012.
-DOI:10.1007/s10472-012-9320-z - 5. and V. Genovese.
-Quantified conditional logics are fragments of HOL.
-The International Conference on Non-classical Modal and Predicate Logics, Guangzhou (Canton), China, 2011.
-Available as arXiv:1204.5920v1. - 6. -, J. Otten, and T. Raths.
-Implementing and evaluating provers for firstorder modal logics.
-In Proc. of ECAI'2012, Montpellier, France, 2012. - 7. and L. C. Paulson.
-Quantified multimodal logics in simple type theory.
-Logica Universalis, 2012.
-DOI:10.1007/s11787-012-0052-y. - 8. and A. Pease.
-Higher-order aspects and context in SUMO.
-J. Web Semantics, 12-13:104-117, 2012. - 9.
-A. Church.
-A formulation of the simple theory of types.
-Journal of Symbolic Logic, 5:56-68, 1940.
+- 1. P.B.
+Andrews, An Introduction to Mathematical Logic and Type Theory: To Truth Through Proof, Kluwer Academic Publishers, 2nd edition, 2002. - C. Benzmüller, "Simple type theory as framework for combining logics", Contest paper at UNILOG'2010, Lisbon, Portugal, 2010. - C. Benzmüller, "Combining and automating classical and non-classical logics in classical higher-order logic", Ann.
+Math.
+Artif.
+Intell., 62(1-2), 2011, 103-128. - C. Benzmüller, D. Gabbay, V. Genovese, and D. Rispoli, "Embedding and automating conditional logics in classical higher-order logic", Ann.
+Math.
+Artif.
+Intell., 66(1), 2012, 257-271. - C. Benzmüller and V. Genovese, "Quantified conditional logics are fragments of HOL", The International Conference on Non-classical Modal and Predicate Logics, Guangzhou (Canton), China, 2011. - C. Benzmüller, J. Otten, and T. Raths, "Implementing and evaluating provers for first-order modal logics", Proc. of ECAI'2012, Montpellier, France, 2012. - C. Benzmüller and L. C. Paulson, "Quantified multimodal logics in simple type theory", Logica Universalis, 7(1), 2013, 7-20. - C. Benzmüller and A. Pease, "Higher-order aspects and context in SUMO", J. Web Semantics, 12-13, 2012, 104-117. - A. Church, "A formulation of the simple theory of types", Journal of Symbolic Logic, 5, 1940, 56-68.